about EKC

 frequently asked questions

-At least one player of the team has to have an ID or live in the country the team wants to represent.
+At least one player of the team has to have a passport, or live in the country, or be a member of the national association of the country the team wants to represent.
 So you can decide between Germany and Austria.

 The EKC is played with the big Kubb sets (7×7 cm), the same size is used by most tournaments in Belgium and Switzerland as well as the VM in Sweden.